deathworlders/online/content/books/deathworlders/chapter-05-deliverance.md

 Sung cocked his head to one side, curiously.
 "Being powerful scares you?"

 "I didn't do shit to deserve it, you know?
-It's not like you can just say "Hey, I *earned* that", we're, like, Kryptonians.
+It's not like you can just say "Hey, I *earned* that," we're, like, Kryptonians.
 We're Superman, and the worst part is *we*---the human race, right?---we never had Ma and Pa Kent to teach us to be all about protecting people and all that shit.
 Before Vancouver, every day the news was full of the latest trending fucking atrocity."

 He stood up, raised his arms and adopted a goofy parody of a TV presenter.
 "It's time for Wheel of Paedophile, where we reveal which TV icon of yesteryear was fiddling little girls!
 And after that, which journalist got beheaded for God today, kids?
 Tune in and find out on *The Humanity Show!"* The moment of sarcastic enthusiasm died, and he sagged back down.
 "Hell, it'd still be full if that shit right now if we didn't have bigger things on our minds.
 And pretty soon we're going to go back to being fucked up to each other when it turns out that whatever we do we're still, like, probably years from even heading out to the barrier and knocking."